Responsible investing

 There may be circumstances which result in holdings in companies which are subject to the Investment Exclusions.
 This may occur, for example:

-- Where a merger with another fund in the future results in the acquisition of, or exposure to, holdings covered by the Investment Exclusions; or
+- Where a merger with another fund in the future results in the acquisition of, or exposure to, holdings covered by the Investment Exclusions, or

 - Where there is exposure to a newly listed company or an existing company’s revenue exposure exceeds the exclusion threshold outside of the annual review cycle undertaken by our third-party provider.